paulrobertpine/gatsby-songbook/songs/deep-river-blues.md

 'Cause [E]I got them [B7]deep river [E]blues.

 My old gal's a good old pal,
-And she looks like a water fowl,
+She walks like a water fowl,
 When I get them deep river blues.
 Ain't no one to cry for me,
 And the fish all go out on a spree